 4. Aim to inspire.
 Why do you do what you do?
 What’s the importance?
 How do you find fulfillment in what you do?
 What do THEY need to do to get where you are?

 5. Bring visuals and if you can, a giveaway.
 I brought little candy camera boxes to give away and they were super inexpensive.
 I also brought film, vintage cameras, and a very lively PowerPoint.
 Have something for them to look at.
 Listening to anyone talk for 40 minutes straight is hard…. spice it up!

 6. Emphasize the importance of lifelong learning.
 I think I read this in an article somewhere and I ran with it.

 7. Ask your friends for help!
 I have four teacher friends and they all gave their own advice.
 One said to set expectations early on and to not give them candy until the very end.
 Another said to tell them what you thought you’d be doing at their age and what path led me to photography.

 8. Set intentions for your presentation.
 I wanted mine to be fun, inspiring and informative so I made sure each section had at least one of those elements incorporated.

 That’s it!
 Have so much fun creating your own career day presentation!!

-|Denise Karis is a film & digital hybrid wedding photographer based in Phoenix who enjoys musicals, Doctor Who and breakfast burritos.
+|Denise Karis is an Arizona wedding photographer who enjoys musicals, Doctor Who and breakfast burritos.
 IG @denisekaris